Sōri to Yobanaide

 Sōri to Yobanaide (総理と呼ばないで) is a Japanese political and comedy drama series that first aired on FUJI TV in 1997.
 It stars Masakazu Tamura.
-The drama set in a fictional country.
+The drama is set in a fictional country.
 It was written by Japanese playwright Kōki Mitani.
 Mitani directed similar political and comedy film Hit me Anyone One More Time in 2019.

 Plot

 The new Prime Minister is incompetent and self-centered, and very unpopular with the people.
 He is on the verge of resigning.
 The Prime Minister and his staff struggle not to be the shortest cabinet in history at all costs.